stevehoover/warp-v/README.md

 ## RISC-V Infrastructure

-For RISC-V development (even if you are developing your own RISC-V core without using WARP-V itself) this repository has some useful infrastructure.
+For RISC-V development (even if you are developing your own RISC-V core without using WARP-V itself), this repository has some useful infrastructure.
 It supports formal verification using <a href="https://github.com/cliffordwolf/riscv-formal" target="_blank" target="_blank" atom_fix="_">riscv-formal</a> run in [continuous integration testing](#ci).
 So, you always know if your core is compliant.

 ## In the Cloud